Why plant a hedge?

 - They are also a key part of the garden landscape, acting as a living, green backdrop to colourful borders and lawns.

-- Hedges can last longer than a fence and just as long as a wall.
+- Hedges can last longer than a fence and just as long as a wall and are less expensive than both!

 - Attracts insects, birds and butterflies.

-- Hedges that produce berries are a great source of food for birds.
-A hedge also provides shelter for birds.
-There is nothing quite like watching birds from your window feeding on berries on a cold, frosty morning.
+- Hedges that produce berries are a great source of food and shelter for birds.
+A hedge in flower will also attract bees and butterflies.

 - Planting a hedge is a great idea if you want to hide an unattractive feature such as rubbish bins, washing lines, compost heaps or ugly buildings.

-- If you have a large area, say an acre or more, and you want to create a boundary, plant shelter belts and groups of trees at the boundaries and in the corners.
+- If you have a large area and you want to create a boundary, plant shelter belts and groups of trees at the boundaries and in the corners.
 This will not only give you privacy, shelter and a lovely setting but will reduce the area for lawn mowing.
-Use hazel, birch, holly, hawthorn and beech.
-Leylandii green or gold also make excellent shelter belts.
+Use native hazel, birch, holly, hawthorn and beech.
+Castlewellan & Leylandii also make excellent shelter belts.